Ne-Lexa/php-zip/README.md

 - [ZipFile::addFilesFromGlobRecursive](#Documentation-ZipFile-addFilesFromGlobRecursive) - adds files from a directory by glob pattern with subdirectories.
 - [ZipFile::addFilesFromRegex](#Documentation-ZipFile-addFilesFromRegex) - adds files from a directory by PCRE pattern without subdirectories.
 - [ZipFile::addFilesFromRegexRecursive](#Documentation-ZipFile-addFilesFromRegexRecursive) - adds files from a directory by PCRE pattern with subdirectories.
-- [ZipFile::addFromStream](#Documentation-ZipFile-addFromStream) - adds a entry from the stream to the ZIP archive.
+- [ZipFile::addFromStream](#Documentation-ZipFile-addFromStream) - adds an entry from the stream to the ZIP archive.
 - [ZipFile::addFromString](#Documentation-ZipFile-addFromString) - adds a file to a ZIP archive using its contents.
 - [ZipFile::close](#Documentation-ZipFile-close) - close the archive.
 - [ZipFile::count](#Documentation-ZipFile-count) - returns the number of entries in the archive.
 - [ZipFile::deleteFromName](#Documentation-ZipFile-deleteFromName) - deletes an entry in the archive using its name.
-- [ZipFile::deleteFromGlob](#Documentation-ZipFile-deleteFromGlob) - deletes a entries in the archive using glob pattern.
+- [ZipFile::deleteFromGlob](#Documentation-ZipFile-deleteFromGlob) - deletes an entries in the archive using glob pattern.
-- [ZipFile::deleteFromRegex](#Documentation-ZipFile-deleteFromRegex) - deletes a entries in the archive using PCRE pattern.
+- [ZipFile::deleteFromRegex](#Documentation-ZipFile-deleteFromRegex) - deletes an entries in the archive using PCRE pattern.
 - [ZipFile::deleteAll](#Documentation-ZipFile-deleteAll) - deletes all entries in the ZIP archive.
 - [ZipFile::disableEncryption](#Documentation-ZipFile-disableEncryption) - disable encryption for all entries that are already in the archive.
 - [ZipFile::disableEncryptionEntry](#Documentation-ZipFile-disableEncryptionEntry) - disable encryption of an entry defined by its name.
 - [ZipFile::extractTo](#Documentation-ZipFile-extractTo) - extract the archive contents.
-- [ZipFile::getAllInfo](#Documentation-ZipFile-getAllInfo) - returns detailed information about all entries in the archive.
 - [ZipFile::getArchiveComment](#Documentation-ZipFile-getArchiveComment) - returns the Zip archive comment.
 - [ZipFile::getEntryComment](#Documentation-ZipFile-getEntryComment) - returns the comment of an entry using the entry name.
 - [ZipFile::getEntryContent](#Documentation-ZipFile-getEntryContent) - returns the entry contents using its name.
-- [ZipFile::getEntryInfo](#Documentation-ZipFile-getEntryInfo) - returns detailed information about the entry in the archive.
 - [ZipFile::getListFiles](#Documentation-ZipFile-getListFiles) - returns list of archive files.
 - [ZipFile::hasEntry](#Documentation-ZipFile-hasEntry) - checks if there is an entry in the archive.
 - [ZipFile::isDirectory](#Documentation-ZipFile-isDirectory) - checks that the entry in the archive is a directory.